absorensen/numbers_go_brrrr/m1_memory_hierarchies/s1_basic_data_structures.md

 to an array that is exactly the size of ```size```, thus also making ```capacity``` the same.
 In practice, you should only do this for large arrays which are unlikely to see more elements added to it.

-But, in the case of knowing how many elements we actually we want to put in our vector, or at least an expcected minimum amount, we can just create the vector in a way where it has already reserved that amount of capcity.
+But, in the case of knowing how many elements we actually want to put in our vector, or at least an expcected minimum amount, we can just create the vector in a way where it has already reserved that amount of capcity.
-If you can at all do this, it is one of the easiest ways to get better performance as you remove a whole bunch of allocations, deallocations and copying.
+If you can at all do this, which requires you to at the very least estimate how much data you need at the time of creating the vector, it is one of the easiest ways to get better performance as you remove a whole bunch of allocations, deallocations and copying.
-There's a variety of ways to control how allocation happens.
-The simplest one, if you know how many elements you want in your vector in advance, is to just create the vector with that capacity.

 === "Rust"